 Changes to the curriculum – themes, courses and skill-development

 Our commitment to you is “At the School of Biological Sciences, we train modern, multi-disciplinary biologists, because you never know where you will go!”
 With this in mind we are making some improvements to our curriculum to meet your needs.

-The Biological Sciences 2015 Postgraduate Handbook is now available online (PDF, 4.5MB).
-If you are considering postgraduate studies at UC it is worth talking with one of our Postgraduate Advisors, who can help you plan your future studies.
+The Biological Sciences 2015 handbooks are now online.
+If you are considering studies at UC in 2015 it is worth talking with one of our Course Advisors, who can help you plan your future studies.

 Join the Best